lboleslavsky/TChatBot/README.md

 The sample **doc2vec model** is loading automaticaly (see the config. class).

 To force model training is necessary to set **FORCE_TRAINING** in config class to **True**.
-Note that training could take some time (see the bulgarian constants when creating .
+Note that training could take some time (see the "Bulgarian constants" when creating doc2vec model).

 ## Running